Home / Uncategorized / Holidays in Philly: A Master Guide

 101 S. Columbus Boulevard

-For 26 years now, the Blue Cross RiverRink has brought fun and merriness to Philadelphia every year after Thanksgiving.
+For over 30 years, the Blue Cross RiverRink has brought fun and merriness to Philadelphia.
 In recent years, the Delaware River Waterfront has made the RiverRink even more of a holiday destination, expanding into Winterfest—with food, games, photo ops, cozy cabins, and more.

 The city’s only regulation-sized outdoor ice skating rink is a favorite winter spot for all ages, and has amazing views of the river and Ben Franklin Bridge.
 There’s also food and drinks inside The Lodge, an indoor arcade, and firepits for roasting s’mores (available from Franklin Fountain’s stand by the rink).